jayber/fodlereyez/README.md

 If you don't provide a folder argument, it will default to the current folder.

-![An alternative listing shown on a terminal with purple background of an Ubuntu filesystem root.
-In the size column on the right, some entries show the text "-link-" or "-excl-" instead of a size](demo2.png)
+![An alternative listing shown on a terminal with dark grey background of a linux filesystem showing the .../SteamLibrary/steamapps/common directory.
+Entries have comments containing light-hearted descriptions of the games they contain.](demo4.png)

 * You can turn off comments, and show hidden files and folders with either command line arguments or ui commands.